Fengziyin1234/angular_demo/README.md

 This is a demo on how testing on AngularJS would work.
 More information can be found inside the project directory

+### ui-router
+This is a demo on how to use angular-ui router to setup routings for web applications

 ### validation

 This is a demo on how to create and validate forms in AngularJS .
 More information can be found inside the project directory